ravachol/kew/README.md

 * <kbd>gg</kbd> go to first song.
 * number +<kbd>G</kbd>, <kbd>g</kbd> or <kbd>Enter</kbd>, go to specific song number in the playlist.
 * <kbd>g</kbd> go to last song.
+* . to add current song to kew.m3u (run with "kew .").
 * <kbd>q</kbd> to quit.

 ## Configuration